Afghan President's Brother Assassinated

 President Karzai confirmed his brother's assassination when he appeared at a joint press conference with visiting French President Nicolas Sarkozy, saying the killing reflected the sorrow of the Afghan people.

 "As you have already heard, my younger brother Ahmad Wali Karzai was martyred today at his home.
 This is the life of the Afghan people," he said.
 "In each household in Afghanistan, we have experienced such misery.
 We hope that the sufferings of the Afghan people come to an end, God willing, and that peace and a security prevail in our country so that no Afghan family ever again faces the pains and suffering we've all experienced."

-The president has traveled to Kandahar
+The president has traveled to Kandahar for the funeral.

 The Taliban have claimed responsibility for the assassination, calling it one of their "biggest achievements."

 A spokesman for the group told the AFP news agency that the Taliban had assigned a gunman to kill the powerful politician.